Apple Developer Tools: Core Image Fun House

 Used in testing Core Image units, which function similar to Adobe Photoshop filters.
 Each has a specific action, with parameters customize the action.
-Showcases Core Image, a technology introduced in Mac OS X 10.4, supported by newer graphic hardware.
+Showcases Core Image, a technology introduced in Mac OS X 10.4, supported by newer graphic hardware.Core Image Fun House has not shipped as part of Xcode's Additional Tools package in recent years; Core Image debugging is now primarily handled within Instruments and Quick Look.

 CrashReporterPrefs

 A developer utility for setting report parameters for Apple's Crash Reporter application.